Zinbo/software-dev-repository/content/posts/Architecture/index.md

 RabbitMQ is popular but requires you to adapt to the 'AMQP' protocol and manage your own nodes.

 Amazon SQS is hosted but can have high latency and has the possibility of messages being delivered twice.

-## Task Queues
-Tasks queues receive tasks and their related data, runs them, then delivers their results.
-They can support scheduling and can be used to run computationally-intensive jobs in the background.

-Celery has support for scheduling and primarily has python support.

 ## Back Pressure
 If queues start to grow significantly, the queue size can become larger than memory, resulting in cache misses, disk reads, and even slower performance.
 Back pressure can help by limiting the queue size, thereby maintaining a high throughput rate and good response times for jobs already in the queue.
 Once the queue fills up, clients get a server busy or HTTP 503 status code to try again later.
 Clients can retry the request at a later time, perhaps with exponential backoff.